 Cooking with Asparagus

 As for the asparagus, its important that you choose asparagus that is not too old and they tend to be very fibrous.
 Wikihow has a pretty good guide for how to choose asparagus here.
 But just to add some local context, you are better off choosing the Mexico asparagus rather than the Thailand asparagus, as it is thicker, crunchier and has a more substantial bite after cooking.
-Also, make sure that you cut off the stems which tend to be pretty fibrous and can ruin the whole dish!
+Also, make sure that you cut off the tough lower part of the stem (starting 4cm from the bottom) which tend to be pretty fibrous and can ruin the whole dish!

 Now to the most exciting part of all.
 The finished product – presenting our Seared Japanese Scallop with Asparagus!
 Admittedly, the photography is not the best because of less than ideal lighting (it was already sunset by the time mum finished cooking this dish and I started the photo shoot).
 But it was truly delicious and succulent, a dish worth waiting for a special occasion to eat.
 If you love seafood, its totally worth trying out this recipe on the next special occasion at home!

 Hope you enjoy this recipe, and please leave us a comment below if you have any questions, suggestions or feedback for us!

 If you love reading our blog, do follow us on Facebook, Instagram and Pinterest